Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

     support for free-threaded Python in Cython code is currently considered experimental, so suggestions are subject to change.

-    Starting with Cython 3.1.0 (a PyPI prerelease, nightly wheels, or by installing directly from the `master` branch as of right now), extension modules written in Cython can declare free-threaded support using the [`freethreading_compatible`](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compiler-directives)
+    Starting with Cython 3.1.0 extension modules written in Cython can declare free-threaded support using the
+    [`freethreading_compatible`](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#compiler-directives)
     compiler directive.